 A person skilled in facilitating interventions, in my opinion, is a must.
 Interventions, while highly successful, are also potentially volatile.
 Interventions must be well planned and a trained facilitator can offer the objectivity you lack simply because you are emotionally hooked.
-The facilitator will be able to keep the intervention from dissolving into a screaming match with the chemically dependent person taking control.
+The facilitator will be able to keep the intervention from dissolving into a screaming match with the addicted person taking control.

-during which time the family members learn about the disease and their unwitting complicity in this disease; the ways they have aided and abetted the chemically dependent person, believing their actions helpful or necessary.
-During the process they learn that one of the ways their loved one will recover is to have an opportunity to experience the consequences of his behavior.
-Family members and friends must learn to stop bailing their loved one out of trouble and to stop covering up for him.
-What they may have forgotten is that they too have rights.
+during which time the family members learn about the disease and their unwitting complicity in this dysfunction; the ways they have aided and abetted the addicted person, believing their actions helpful or necessary.
+During the process, they learn that one of the ways their loved one will recover is to have an opportunity to experience the consequences of their behavior.
+Family members and friends must learn to stop bailing their loved one out of trouble and to stop covering up for him or her.
+What they may have forgotten is that the family too has rights.

-In order to give the chemically dependent the insight that he is lacking and the kind of love he truly needs, those close to him must first heal themselves.
+In order to give the addicted person the insight that they are lacking and the kind of love they truly need, those close to them must first heal themselves.
 This they cannot do without help, for they have, without realizing it, lost perspective.
 A call to an intervention professional is the first step to freedom.Joyce Sundin